theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### Get up and running for Nintendo Switch

 Download the `scratch-nx.nro` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-switch/main/Scratch%20Everywhere!%20Switch%20Nightly.zip).

+> [!NOTE]
+> Scratch Everywhere! for Nintendo Switch is also on the [Homebrew App Store](https://hb-app.store/switch/ScratchEverywhere), so you can just download it there and keep it updated that way!

 Place the Scratch projects you want in `sdcard:/switch/scratch-nx/`.